umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 ### Did you create your Cloud project before June 18th 2019?

 Then your forms data is handled as metadata.
-When you create a form, an `UDA` file will be generated.
+When you create a form, a `UDA` file will be generated.
 This `UDA` file contains all the metadata from the form and is very similar to the `JSON` file that is also generated when you create a new form (found in `App_Data\UmbracoForms\Data\forms`).

 This means that your forms will be deployed along with the rest of your metadata and structure files, e.g. document types, templates and stylesheets.